Hillsboro Police Department (Oregon)

 The Hillsboro Police Department (HPD) is the municipal law enforcement agency of the city of Hillsboro, Oregon, United States.
 It is a regionally accredited agency with 127 sworn officers on the force.
-As of June 2016, the chief is Lee Dobrowolski in a city of over 90,000 residents west of Portland, Oregon, in Washington County.
+The chief is Jim Coleman in a city of over 110,000 residents west of Portland, Oregon, in Washington County.
 With 169 employees as of 2014, the department is the second largest police force in the county and seventh largest in Oregon.

 History

 The Hillsboro Police Department grew to five employees in 1947, and expanded to 31 employees by 1976.
 In 1980, officer Gerald H. Erickson became the only officer in the department to die in the line of duty.
 The department hired Ron Louie as chief of police in 1992.
 The department had grown to 54 sworn officers in 1994.

 In 1995, Hillsboro police partnered with the Federal Bureau of Investigation (FBI) and Intel Corporation to start the Oregon High-Tech Crime Team to investigate and prosecute computer based crimes.
 Intel donated $100,000 to the program.
 By 1999, the department had seven officers assigned to the team.
 In 2003, the unit was dissolved after 93 arrests and the recovery of $208 million, after private funding ended and a new FBI lab was opened.

 The department became the first police agency in Oregon to collect racial information from traffic stops in May 2000.
 The information was collected to train officers to not target minority groups.
 Hillsboro PD examines the data monthly to analyze any numbers that appear disproportionate to Census data.
 By 2001, the department offered increased pay for officers who could speak Spanish.
 In 2006, police chief Ron Louie and one other officer were appointed to a six-person, statewide task force to analyze racial profiling along with the American Civil Liberties Union’s top person in the state, and former Oregon Supreme Court justice Edwin J. Peterson.

 The department established a mediation program in 1997.
 That program reached its goal of providing 32 hours of formal training for its entire workforce, becoming the first law enforcement agency in the United States accomplish this task.
 HPD has documented that mediation can lead to fewer repeat calls to police from those involved in disputes.
 The department purchased a closed Albertson's grocery store for $2.6 million in January 2001.
 The building was remodeled and became the new main precinct.

 The February 2001 Nisqually earthquake temporarily closed the police headquarters in downtown, but re-opened the same day after the damage to the old brick building was determined to be cosmetic and not structural.
 In December 2001, the department took issue with the appropriateness of some of the questions in the United States Department of Justice’s anti-terrorism interviews that followed the September 11 attacks.
 HPD became nationally accredited in 2004 by the Commission on Accreditation for Law Enforcement Agencies (CALEA), and regionally accredited in 2008 by the Oregon Accreditation Alliance.
 The agency remained CALEA accredited until 2007.